docker-hy/docker-hy.github.io/data/part-2/section-2.md

 </exercise>

 You can also manually define the network and its name.
 A major benefit of defining network is that it makes it easy to setup a configuration where other containers connect to an existing network as an external network.
-This is used when a container wishes to interact with a container defined in another docker-compose file.
+This is used when a container wishes to interact with a container defined in another Docker Compose file.

 Defining network in docker-compose.yml.
 Services can be added to networks by adding `networks` into the definition of the service: